amiresaye6/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 5. [Understanding ORM](#understanding-orm)
 6. [Mapping Python Class to MySQL](#mapping-python-class-to-mysql)
 7. [Creating a Python Virtual Environment](#creating-a-python-virtual-environment)

+Each section equips you with essential knowledge and practical skills, propelling you into a world where Python and databases unite seamlessly.

 ## 1. Introduction
 Python is an incredible programming language known for its simplicity, versatility, and readability.
 This guide explores key functionalities and interactions with MySQL databases using Python.